d0ublecl1ck/JinaMonkey/README.md

 ## Install

 1. Install Tampermonkey.
-2. Create a new script and paste in `jina-reader.user.js`.
+2. Open Tampermonkey → Dashboard → Add new script.
+3. Paste the content of `jina-reader.user.js` into the editor.
-3. Save.
+4. Save.

 ## Usage